mmallicoat/marshallmallicoat.com/content/readings.rst

 We went to someone's apartment afterward.
 I think I got a little too rowdy.
 I remember throwing my shoe across the room.
-That night I slept on a rug on the floor of Sepncer's tiny room.
+That night I slept on a rug on the floor of Spencer's tiny room.

 .. _`@tree_bro`: https://twitter.com/tree_bro